Cyril-Grelier/guided-local-search-vrp/README.md

 This repository contains a Python implementation of the [Knowledge Guided Local Search]([https://www.sciencedirect.com/science/article/abs/pii/S0305054819300024]) (KGLS).

-KGLS is a powerful heuristic for solving the Vehicle Routing Problem (VRP) and its variants.
+KGLS (a variation of Guided Local Search) is a powerful heuristic for solving the Vehicle Routing Problem (VRP) and its variants.
 The algorithm iteratively searches for small, improving changes to the current solution (local search moves).
 When no further improvements can be made, KGLS penalizes unfavorable edges (as determined by domain-specific knowledge)